• Frequently Asked Questions

 Can my dog be a service dog?

-Secondly, your individual dog must be trained to perform specific behaviors that directly reduce the impact of your disability in one or more areas.
+Secondly, your individual dog must be trained to perform specific behaviors that directly reduce the impact of your disability.
 “Comfort” and “protection” are not valid trained tasks.

 In the U.S, there is no federally recognized certification or ID system.
 Whether a dog is legally a service dog is determined by whether they meet the three requirements above, not any outside certifying body.